MartinBoeckling/KGRag/README.md

 - [MetaQA repository](https://github.com/yuyuz/MetaQA)
 For MetaQA, all hops (1-hop, 2-hop, and 3-hop) are relevant for evaluating our method.
 ## Setup
 To run the experiments successfully, please follow the folder structure outlined below.
 Ensuring the correct structure helps maintain relative path consistency in the scripts.
 Please run the following [bash script](start_ollama_docker.sh) to start the Ollama container necessary for the Llama 3.1 LLM as well as the Mistral LLM.
+Please create a **.secret** file for the OpenAI API key.
 ## Folder Structure
 In the following the folder structure of our project is visible.
 Please make sure to recreate the folder structure to make sure relative paths work within the script. root